aami-hus/Abstract-Art-Generator/README.md

-# Project Name
+# Abstract Art Generator

-Team Name: ?
+Team Name: The Python Painters

-Team Members: ?, ?, ?
+Team Members: Aamina Hussain, Jessica Dawson, Fady Morcos

-This project is a reimplementation of ...
+This project is a reimplementation of: https://github.com/Burakcoli/Abstract-Art-Generator

 The folders and files for this project are as follows:

 Doc - Documentation for the project
-Code - Implementation
+ProjectSchedule - Schedules and notes for meetings Reference Material - Material useful as a reference for the project src - Implementation